Nicholas II: Funeral

 After the DNA testing of 1998, the remains of the tsar and his immediate family were interred at St. Peter and Paul Cathedral, Saint Petersburg, on 17 July 1998, on the eightieth anniversary of their assassination.
-The ceremony was attended by Russian President Boris Yeltsin, who gave a very amicable, although clearly Russo-nationalistic speech at the funeral where he said, "Today is a historic day for Russia.
+The ceremony was attended by Russian president Boris Yeltsin, who gave a speech at the funeral where he said, "Today is a historic day for Russia.
 For many years, we kept quiet about this monstrous crime, but the truth has to be spoken."

 The British Royal Family was represented at the funeral by Prince Michael of Kent, and more than twenty ambassadors to Russia, including Sir Andrew Wood, Archbishop John Bukovsky, and Ernst-Jörg von Studnitz, were also in attendance.

 Sainthood

 In 1981, Nicholas and his immediate family were recognised as martyred saints by the Russian Orthodox Church Outside of Russia.
 On 14 August 2000, they were recognised by the synod of the Russian Orthodox Church.
 This time they were not named as martyrs, since their deaths did not result immediately from their Christian faith; instead, they were canonized as passion bearers.
 According to a statement by the Moscow synod, they were glorified as saints for the following reasons:

 In the last Orthodox Russian monarch and members of his family we see people who sincerely strove to incarnate in their lives the commands of the Gospel.
 In the suffering borne by the Royal Family in prison with humility, patience, and meekness, and in their martyrs' deaths in Yekaterinburg in the night of 17 July 1918 was revealed the light of the faith of Christ that conquers evil.

 However, Nicholas' canonization was controversial.
 The Russian Orthodox Church Abroad was split on the issue back in 1981, some members suggesting that the emperor was a weak ruler and had failed to thwart the rise of the Bolsheviks.
 It was pointed out by one priest that martyrdom in the Russian Orthodox Church has nothing to do with the martyr's personal actions but is instead related to why he or she was killed.

 The Russian Orthodox Church inside Russia rejected the family's classification as martyrs because they were not killed on account of their religious faith.
 Religious leaders in both churches also had objections to canonising the tsar's family because they perceived him as a weak emperor whose incompetence led to the revolution and the suffering of his people and made him partially responsible for his own assassination and those of his wife, children and servants.
 For these opponents, the fact that the tsar was, in private life, a kind man and a good husband and father or a leader who showed genuine concern for the peasantry did not override his poor governance of Russia.